R3DRUN3/sploitcraft/web/ssrf/ssrf-ctf/walkthrough/README.md

 You know from the challenge description that the website can reach other webservices on the same host, try a random port:
 ![no_connection](./images/no_connection.png)

-Unfortunately no luck, you need to create an automation, for example the following script:
+Unfortunately no luck, you need to create an automation to scann all the ports, for example the following script:
 ```sh
 #!/bin/bash